bitifet/SmarkForm/docs/_getting_started/quick_start.md

 %}

-Now, if you go to the *Preview* tag and fill some data in, you can then hit de `❌ Clear` button and see that, **it already works!!** 🎉
+Now, if you go to the *Preview* tab and fill some data in, you can then hit de `❌ Clear` button and see that, **it already works!!** 🎉

 Also notice that the *for* attribute of all `<label>`s had been removed and they